 We may have an ideal in our mind.
 Let’s say, to transform our body into something akin to a Greek stature of one of the mighty Gods of Olympus!
 Now, a noble undertaking indeed, but that sense of Devine power one may imagine, when they think of such mythological figures, is not related to any shortcut.

 When we think about Athena, Hercules, Zeus or Aphrodite, we don’t usually think plastic surgery and steroids.
 To experience our own mythological, God like, version of ourselves, we must become the highest version of ourselves.
-Not by fumbling or dabbling in things we think may get us there.
+Fumbling or dabbling in things we think may get us there, will not.
 All we have to do is enhance our own, natural, gifts we were born with.

 We always have an opportunity to win, if we play the game our way.

 We all are differently abled, there is no disability, since none of us lack ability.
 We are simply excellent at particular things.
 When we realize this, the potential for mastery no longer becomes illusion, but something within close reach.

 If a professional basketball player, stepped onto an ice rink and decided to play professional hockey, something they have never attempted before, the chances are very high that this individual will not attain the same high skill level they possess in their native sport, of basketball.
 Now is this basketball player disabled?
 No!

 This athlete is differently abled and the same sense of joy, effortless dominance and complete oneness they have with their craft, is only experienced when they are utilizing their innate abilities to excel.
 Of course a great deal of practice is required but practicing to enhance a strength, instead of practicing to slightly improve a weakness, are two things on different ends of the spectrum.